PADM - Public Administration

 Lecture 3 hours; 3 credits.
 This course offers a broad introduction to the study and practice of the nonprofit sector.
 The course explores the history, scope, and significance of the nonprofit sector as it relates to philanthropy, voluntary action, civil society, and civic engagement.

 PADM 717.
-Nonprofit Financial Management and Fund Raising.
+Nonprofit Financial Management.
 3 Credits.

 PADM 718.
 Public Sector Contract Administration.
 3 Credits.